Understanding the needs and expectations of interested parties for ISO 9001

 Now you know who your interested parties are, you need to establish their needs and expectations.

-Here are some examples of needs and expectations of interested parties for ISO 9001:
+Examples of needs and expectations of interested parties ISO 9001

 • Profit and a return on investment for shareholders